 If you have read this far, you will undoubtedly have noticed that the entire story is a fabrication put together by contributors from various parts of the UK defence community and is simply, an April Fools joke.

 Did you also notice that a few well placed Tweets, a few intentionally created rumours and off hand comments were enough to create outrage over this news?
 People got wound up without any evidence, without any confirmation and without any research of their own.
-All it took was a handful of people and a fake contract notice.

 The purpose of this article, aside from our usual April Fools day joke, is to highlight that reading beyond the headline should be the ‘done thing’ for every article and not only those published today.
 The real message behind this article is, be careful when you read news online or offline as sometimes it’s entirely false.